tweag/nickel/doc/manual/merging.md

 `{foo.required_field1 = "here"}` doesn't respect `FooContract` (it misses the field `required_field2`).

-If we try to observe the intermediate result (`deep_seq` recrusively forces the evaluation of its first argument and proceeds with evaluating the second argument), we do get a contract violation error:
+If we try to observe the intermediate result (`deep_seq` recursively forces the evaluation of its first argument and proceeds with evaluating the second argument), we do get a contract violation error: